DLR-TS/OSTAR-Quickstart/examples/README.md

 Since it is not used frequently there is no easy example.
 Just get in touch with us, if you need more help with this feature.

-## 05 Advanced sensors: Camera sensor by configuration file
+## 05 Static Sensor

 Replays trajectories of one ego vehicle and three other vehicles.
-OSTAR creates and configures a camera sensor on the ego vehicle.
+OSTAR creates and configures a camera sensor in world coordinates.
 The image is saved as an OSI trace file.
 Additionally each image is saved by the receiving OSMP Service as a separate png file.
 Lidar and Radar sensors work similar to this example.
 OSMP Service currently only has a spcific behavior for camera images in the sensorview message.

-Uses 1x CoSiMa, 1x Carla-OSI-Service, 2x OSMP Service

 ## 06 Advanced sensors: Radar sensor by FMU

 Replays trajectories of one ego vehicle and three other vehicles.
 OSTAR creates and configures a radar sensor based on a given FMU, like the [openMSL model](https://github.com/openMSL/sl-1-1-reflection-based-radar-object-model) on the ego vehicle.
 Camera and Lidar sensors work similar to this example.

-Uses 1x CoSiMa, 1x Carla-OSI-Service, 3x OSMP Service
+To get the sensors spawned by the FMU itself you need to use OSMPSensorView[x] to get the corresponding sensor input.